WangJing3383/VisuX/README.md

-# Visux - Data Visualisation and Dimensionality Reduction Engine
+# VisuX - Data Visualisation and Dimensionality Reduction Engine

 ## Overview
-Visux is a web-based tool designed to provide users with interactive visualization and advanced techniques for their datasets.
+VisuX is a web-based tool designed to provide users with interactive visualization and advanced techniques for their datasets.

 ## Features
 - **File Upload & Download**: Supports CSV, Excel, and JSON formats.